TNL-Project/TNL/Documentation/UsersGuide/Sorting/ug_Sorting.md

 ## Introduction

 TNL offers several different parallel algorithms for sorting of arrays (or vectors) and also sorting based on user defined swapping.
-The later is more general but also less efficient.
+The latter is more general but also less efficient.

 ## Sorting of arrays and vectors

 The sorting of arrays and vectors is accessible via the following functions:

 * \ref TNL::Algorithms::ascendingSort for sorting elements of array in ascending order,
 * \ref TNL::Algorithms::descendingSort for sorting elements of array in descending order,
 * \ref TNL::Algorithms::sort for sorting with user defined ordering.

-The following example demonstrates the use of ascending and descending sort.
-See
+The following example demonstrates the use of ascending and descending sort:

 \includelineno SortingExample.cpp